Turkey COVID cases below 20,000 for first time since mid-March | Health

 Turkey COVID cases below 20,000 for first time since mid-March

-Turkey daily COVID-19 cases fell below 20,000 for the first time since March 17 on Saturday, with 18,052 infections over the last 24 hours, health ministry data showed, as the country heads into its second week of lockdown.
-Last week, President Tayyip Erdogan announced what he called a "full lockdown" until May 17 to curb a surge in infections and deaths after the country eased restictions in early March.
+Turkey's daily COVID-19 cases fell below 20,000 for the first time since March 17 on Saturday, with 18,052 infections over the last 24 hours, health ministry data showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)